IAIK/Picnic/README.md

 to produce the `lib` file required by Visual Studio for linking.

 The instructions were tested for a 64 bit build of Picnic on a recent Debian and Ubuntu installation with `mingw-w64` installed.
-For a 32 the paths need to be changed in the toolchain file and `lib` needs to be called with `/machine:x86`.
+For a 32 bits the paths need to be changed in the toolchain file and `lib` needs to be called with `/machine:x86`.

 License
 -------